An RFSoC-based F-engine for ARGOS: Methods

 The channelized data are packetized before being transmitted over the network to ensure that the receiving end can correctly interpret and reassemble the data stream.
-To facilitate this, we adopt the {\sc SPEAD2} protocol\footnote{\url{https://github.com/ska-sa/spead2}}, a high-performance streaming data format widely used in radio astronomy for real-time data transport.
+To facilitate this, we adopted the {\sc SPEAD2} protocol,\footnote{\url{https://github.com/ska-sa/spead2}} a high-performance streaming data format widely used in radio astronomy for real-time data transport.
 In our implementation, each data heap consists of a single packet to reduce latency and simplify parsing on the receiving side.
-The header of each heap includes two custom metadata fields: (1) timestamp, representing the number of clock cycles elapsed since the start of data acquisition, which enables precise temporal alignment of data streams; (2) ordering vector, which encodes the index information corresponding to the antenna ID, frequency channel, and polarization channel, which is essential for correctly reconstructing the multidimensional data array at the receiving side.
+The header of each heap includes two custom metadata fields: (1) the timestamp, representing the number of clock cycles elapsed since the start of data acquisition, which enables precise temporal alignment of data streams; (2) the ordering vector, which encodes the index information corresponding to the antenna ID, frequency channel, and polarization channel, which is essential for correctly reconstructing the multidimensional data array at the receiving side.
 The payload of each SPEAD packet contains only the raw channelized data, which together with the lightweight header maximizes bandwidth efficiency.
-This streamlined packet structure ensures low-latency, high-throughput data transmission while retaining sufficient metadata for downstream processing.
+This streamlined packet structure ensures low-latency high-throughput data transmission, while retaining sufficient metadata for downstream processing.
+Currently, each packet contains 512 complex 8-bit integers, resulting in a 1\,kB payload.
+While a larger payload size may be desirable for network efficiency reasons, the design is currently restricted by resource usage in the corner turner.

-\subsection{control and monitor}
+\subsection{Control and monitor}

 In our F-engine design, we used the PS-PL interfaces on the RFSoC FPGA to perform control and monitoring of the data processing pipeline.
 The pipeline is started and stopped by setting up the corresponding registers.
 The starting of the pipeline is synchronized with the one-pulse-per-second (PPS) signal.
-When the stop signal is sent, the pipeline will stop with all registers and buffers being reset.
+When the stop signal is sent, the pipeline will stop and all registers and buffers will be reset.
 The pipeline can be restarted again without reloading the firmware.
-To monitor the data stream on the fly, we implemented a snapshot kernel using Xilinx Vitis HLS C++, which can capture one frame of output data of the ADC, coarse delay corrector and fine delay corrector when a trigger signal is received from PS.
+To monitor the data stream on the fly, we implemented a snapshot kernel using Xilinx Vitis HLS C++, which can capture one frame of output data of the ADC, coarse delay corrector, and fine delay corrector when a trigger signal is received from PS.
 This design provides the capability of on-the-fly debugging.

 Although the RFSoC4x2 board includes a 1G network interface for control, we implemented a virtual 1G network interface over the existing 100G network interface to minimize the number of physical connections between the board and other devices.
 This was achieved in the FPGA firmware using Xilinx network IP.
 The 100G network provides sufficient bandwidth for both control and high-speed data transfer, ensuring efficient communication without additional hardware.
 Moreover, this approach simplifies the design of future custom FPGA boards by reducing the need for multiple network interfaces, thereby reducing design complexity.